craigbrennan24/ChampSelectHelper/README.md

 # ChampSelectHelper
 --------
 Download links: [32bit](http://goo.gl/mFwr1l) | [64bit](http://goo.gl/3I5I5S)
+Be sure to take the correct version for your operating system!

 A simple program designed to help League of Legends players easily filter their champion pool during champion select by utilizing the filtering capabilities of the search function
 This is accomplished by creating search strings using Riot's filtering functions and copying them to the user's keyboard,